Notaries must know and follow laws to avoid potential liability problems.

 3. Johnson v.
 State, 238 N.E.2d 651, 655 (Ind.
 1968) convicting a notary for falsely attesting an affidavit.

 5. California notary was directed by employer to notarize a document without signer being present.
 Notary declined because it was an illegal act.
-Notary was wrongfully terminated and awarded $155,000.
+The notary was wrongfully terminated and awarded $155,000.

 The Model Notary Act, published by the NNA, states: